chasewnelson/SNPGenie/README.md

 As usual, you will want to make sure to maintain the VCF file's features, such as TAB-delimited columns.
 Unlike some other formats, the allele frequency in VCF is a decimal.

+### Reverse Complement ('–' Strand) Files
+Many large genomes have coding products on both strands.
+In this case, SNPGenie must be run twice: once for the '+' strand, and once for the '-' strand.
+This requires FASTA, GTF, and SNP report input for the '–' strand.
+Check out **snpgenie-vcf2revcom.pl**, describe in the [Additional Scripts](#additional-scripts) below, which automatically creates these files for you.
+Note that, regardless of the original SNP report format, the reverse complement SNP report is in a CLC-like format that SNPGenie will recognize.
+For both runs, the GTF should include all products for both strands, with the products on that strand being analyzed classified as '+' and having coordinates defined with reference to the beginning of that strand.

 ## Options

 In case you want to alter the way SNPGenie works, the following options (implemented using Perl's Getopt::Long module) may be used: